tomtom6789/LaptopsSale-frontend/README.md

 README
-This is my BackEnd Rails API and here is link to my Backend
+This is the Frontend and here is link to my Backend

 https://github.com/tonyhuynh6789/LaptopSales-BackEnd.git